 East 7th Street

 Alex Poindexter works at a pet foods store.
 That may no longer be the case by the beginning of 2016.
 He said he plans to attach a trailer to his bicycle, then ride to his native San Francisco.
-Is it to raise increase awareness of a cause?
-Raise money for medical research?
+Is it to increase awareness of a cause?
+Raise money for something important?
 No. The man just wants to do it.

 1. Hide our phone screens and put the volume low enough on the subway so others don’t know what we’re listening to.